cerebris/jsonapi-resources-site/src/v0.9/guide/routing.md

 ### `jsonapi_resource`

 Like `jsonapi_resources`, but for resources you lookup without an id.
+Resources used with this route should be marked as `singleton`.
+See the [Singlelton Resources](resources.html#Singleton-Resources) section for more details.

 ## Nested Routes